 At Made Ya Smile Spring Cypress, we want your whole family to benefit from a healthy, comfortable smile.
 It is important to prevent cavities in kids to help them get the healthy start they need.
-Dental sealants are typically recommended by Dr. Tiffany Campbell to reduce the risk of tooth decay on the back teeth.
+Dental sealants are typically recommended by our dentist to reduce the risk of tooth decay on the back teeth.
 Sealants are mostly recommended for children, but in some cases, teens and adults may benefit from this preventive treatment.
 A tooth-colored or white thin material, dental sealants fill the grooves (pits and fissures) of premolar and molar teeth, smoothing out the chewing surfaces where tooth decay often occurs.
 This treatment keeps food, plaque, and bacteria from sticking to the teeth, and can reduce the chance of cavity formation.
 This can go a long way toward protecting your child's oral health and prevent the need for more extensive treatment down the road.
 As an integral part of preventive care in children, sealants can serve your child's smile for several years if they take care of them well.
-For a reduced risk of cavities and a smile your child will continue to enjoy, call us today to schedule your family's next consultation with Dr. Campbell in Houston, TX.
+For a reduced risk of cavities and a smile your child will continue to enjoy, call us today to schedule your family's next consultation with our dentist in Houston, TX.

-When your child arrives for their dental cleaning, Dr. Campbell will check their teeth for problems like tooth decay.
+When your child arrives for their dental cleaning, our dentist will check their teeth for problems like tooth decay.
 If we notice the presence of cavities or other concerns, we may recommend other treatment to solve existing problems.
 If no problems are present, we may place your child's sealants during that visit or schedule you to come back on another day if it is more convenient for your schedule.
 Prior to the placement of sealants, the chewing surfaces will be cleaned with a paste and special liquid that prepares the enamel to allows the sealants to adhere to the teeth.
 We will then rinse and dry the teeth in order to apply the sealant material, which is a liquid that flows easily into the grooves of the teeth.
 Our special light hardens, or sets, the sealants individually in a process that takes 20-30 seconds per tooth.
 After the sealants are placed, we will check your child's bite to make sure they are comfortable and talk with them about how to care for their new sealants over the next few days.

-Dental Sealants Follow-Up
+Caring for Dental Sealants

 The sealant process is typically quick, easy, and pleasant.
 For the best start, we recommend a few rules to follow for the first few days after your child's sealants are placed.
 It is important to avoid eating sticky or hard foods like chewing gum, candy, or ice (which we always advise against) just after the placement of sealants.
 Eating these foods can damage the sealants or dislodge them from the teeth.
 Proper home care including thorough brushing and flossing on a daily basis is the best way to care for sealants.
 Though sealants can effectively support your child in the fight against cavities, it is still important to schedule bi-annual cleanings and exam visits with our team at Made Ya Smile Spring Cypress.
 During their visit, we will check on your child's sealants to let you know if they need to be redone or repaired.